The Pharisees ask Jesus a question about divorce. Why did He answer their question with one of His own?

 Psalm (Read Ps 128:1-6)

 The psalmist assures us that when we live life the way God designed it for us, we will experience the blessing of joy.
-God’s simple command “in the beginning” was to be fruitful and to have dominion over the earth.
+God’s simple command to man and woman “in the beginning” was to be fruitful and to have dominion over the earth.
 In other words, He wanted us to be like Him: to create life, as He had done, and to work, as He worked for six days before He rested.
 Those who “walk in His ways,” as the psalmist says, and embrace His commands can expect blessing on their work (“For you shall eat the fruit of your handiwork”) and on their family life (“Your wife shall be a fruitful vine…your children like olive plants around your table”).
 When God’s people live in God’s ways, they can anticipate great joy: “May you see your children’s children.
 Peace be upon Israel.”
 The song of praise we sing for a promise like this is in our refrain: “May the Lord bless us all the days of our lives.”

 Possible response: The psalm is, itself, a response to our other readings.
 Read it again prayerfully to make it your own.